-In 1981, a very young group of FBI Special Agents, myself included, was sent to the San Juan FBI Field Office for one purpose: to identify, recruit, penetrate, disrupt, and neutralize terrorists operating in Puerto Rico and the Carribean theater.
+My involvement with counterterrorism however did not begin till 1981, as a very young group of FBI Special Agents, myself included, was sent to the San Juan FBI Field Office for one purpose: to identify, recruit, penetrate, disrupt, and neutralize terrorists operating in Puerto Rico and the Caribbean theater.
 This was a challenge for all of us.
 In many of our major cities we were literally under attack by domestic terrorists with roots in Puerto Rico.
-The Fuerzas Armadas de Liberacion Nacional, also known as the FALN and the Ejercito Popular Boricua, better known as the Macheteros (a militant Cuban supported off-shoot of the Puerto Rican Independence movement), conducted an unrelenting series of terrorist attacks in furtherance of Puerto Rican independence (White, 2003, 211-213).
+The Fuerzas Armadas de Liber- acion Nacional, also known as the FALN and the Ejercito Popular Boricua, better known as the Macheteros (a militant Cuban supported off-shoot of the Puerto Rican Independence movement), conducted an unrelenting series of terrorist attacks in furtherance of Puerto Rican independence (White, 2003, 211-213).

 Over a ten-year period, the FALN had committed in excess of one hundred-thirty terrorist attacks in the United States, killing innocent civilians as well as police officers and wounding scores of others.
 In Puerto Rico, the Macheteros machine-gunned a U.S. Navy bus in Sabana Seca, killing two sailors and seriously wounding ten others.
 Two years later (1981), in a military precise operation, the Macheteros destroyed nine U.S. military fighter jets at the Muñiz National Guard Air Base in San Juan.
-In that one eventful early morning the Macheteros destroyed more military aircraft on U. S. soil than at any other time in American history except for Pearl Harbor.
+In that one eventful early morning the Macheteros destroyed more military aircraft on U.S. soil than at any other time in American history except for Pearl Harbor.

-Between these two organizations, this was a formidable threat which in part was financed through crime such as the 1983 Wells Fargo depot robbery in Hartford, Connecticut.
-In that heist, \$7.2 million was taken and smuggled into Cuba by Machetero conspirators and later FBI Top Ten fugitive Victor Gerena.
-He, by the way, remains in Cuba protected by Fidel Castro (Department of State 2003: 76).
+Between these two organizations, this was a considerable threat that in part was financed through crime such as the 1983 Wells Fargo depot robbery in Hartford, Connecticut.
+In that heist, \$7.2 million was taken and smuggled into Cuba by Machetero conspirators and later FBI Top Ten fugitive Victor Manuel Gerena.
+He, by the way, remains in Cuba protected by Fidel Castro and remains on the FBI's Ten Most Wanted List.
 The money from that robbery was intended to finance more elaborate and lethal terrorist attacks.

-Particularly irksome for the FBI was the nighttime attack launched by the Macheteros on the FBI building in Santurce, Puerto Rico when they fired a shoulder-launched LAW Rocket (antitank weapon) which struck only a few yards from where, incidentally, my office was located.
+Particularly irksome for the FBI was the nighttime attack launched by the Macheteros on the FBI building in Santurce, Puerto Rico when they fired a shoulder-launched LAW Rocket (antitank weapon) that struck only a few yards from where, incidentally, my office was located.
 Fortunately no one was hurt.
 Had it taken place during working hours dozens would have been injured or killed.

 It was a remarkable time, a struggle of ideologies and politics, and there seemed to be no end in sight (O'Ballance, 1982, 21-60).
-In South and Central America, Marxist regimes were gaining ground and becoming truculent (e.g., Nicaragua, El Salvador) (Nogee and Donaldson, 1992, 216-223).
+In South and Central America Marxist regimes were gaining ground and becoming truculent (e.g., Nicaragua, El Salvador) (Nogee and Donaldson, 1992, 216-223).
 Closer to home, Cuba was leaving its imprint on the nearby Caribbean island of Grenada, all the while continuing to export terrorism throughout the hemisphere, including Puerto Rico (Smith, 1996, 163-187).